 Mechatronics Engineering Technology

 The Mechatronics Engineering Technology curriculum prepares individuals for jobs requiring electrical, mechanical, and computer skills necessary to work on complex systems found in manufacturing environments.
-The Mechatronics Engineering Technology program consists of two tracks: Mechanical Emphasis and Electrical.Emphasis.
+To see a bit of the Mechatronics program in action, click the image below.

 The Associate in Applied Science – Mechatronics Engineering Technology degree is awarded upon completion of the program.
 The program is aligned by competencies with 3rd party industry recognized certifications of Siemens Mechatronics Systems Certification Program [SMSCP] levels 1 & 2, Packaging Machinery Manufactures Institute [PMMI], National Institute for Metalworking Skills [NIMS] Industrial Technology Maintenance and other.

 Graduates should be qualified for the jobs such as industrial maintenance and manufacturing including assembly, testing, start-up, troubleshooting, repair and upgrades of machinery and the associated control system.
 Students should be prepared to sit for various certification exams noted above after completing certain blocks of courses.
 Click here to learn about related careers in Mechatronics.